mooeypoo/dom-word-replacer/README.md

 The replacer wraps each replacement with a `<span>` that has an associated class to it.
 The default class is `replaced-term`.
 This class name can be changed using the config property `termClass`.

 If terms are defined as ambiguous in the dictionary definition, another class is attached to the wrapper span.
 By default, that class is `ambiguous-term`.
 This class name can be changed using the config property `ambiguousClass`.

+### Inject CSS

+You can make sure there's some css injected into the document to style the `replaced-term` and `ambiguous-term` classes, by passing a string to the `css` config option.
+If the string exists, it will be injected (after replacement) into the new document, in a `<style>` tag.

 ### Showing original term